What to Wear to a Black-Tie Event—6 Rules If You Have No Idea Where to Start

 If you're lucky enough to receive a black-tie invite, we're here to clear up once and for all what the dos and don'ts really are—so we called upon Browns's senior fashion buyer and style expert, Octavia Bradford.
 She thumbs through the most amazing high-end formalwear every day as a part of her job, so she knows better than anyone how to put together a black-tie look.
 Ahead, her six tips on nailing a black-tie attire for women.

-6 Expert-Approved Tips For Nailing Black-Tie Attire and Deciphering the Dress Code
+6 Expert-Approved Tips for Nailing Black-Tie Attire and Deciphering the Dress Code

 1. Follow Your Host's Lead

-Style Notes: The term "black-tie" originates from the literal description of a male dress code of a dinner jacket and a black-tie.
+Style Notes: The term "black-tie" originates from the literal description of a male dress code of a blazer-style dinner jacket and a black-tie.
 So technically, there are no specifics for what women should wear, and rightly so.
 In order to scope out the vibe, Bradford suggests you "assess the location and think about the host and wider guest list."

 "How are your fellow partygoers going to interpret the dress code?
 Are they a handbags-at-dawn kind of crew?
 This kind of intel is going to help you when you come to think about your interpretation of the black-tie directive," she adds.
 "If your host is making a big effort, you need to make one too."